Quantum cryptography: Y-00 protocol

-On the other hand, it is currently unclear what implementation realizes Information-theoretic security, and security has long been a matter of debate.
+On the other hand, it is currently unclear what implementation realizes information-theoretic security, and security of this protocol has long been a matter of debate.

 Implementation in practice

 In theory, quantum cryptography seems to be a successful turning point in the information security sector.
 However, no cryptographic method can ever be absolutely secure.
 In practice, quantum cryptography is only conditionally secure, dependent on a key set of assumptions.

 Single-photon source assumption

 The theoretical basis for quantum key distribution assumes the use of single-photon sources.
 However, such sources are difficult to construct, and most real-world quantum cryptography systems use faint laser sources as a medium for information transfer.
 These multi-photon sources open the possibility for eavesdropper attacks, particularly a photon splitting attack.
 An eavesdropper, Eve, can split the multi-photon source and retain one copy for herself.
 The other photons are then transmitted to Bob without any measurement or trace that Eve captured a copy of the data.
 Scientists believe they can retain security with a multi-photon source by using decoy states that test for the presence of an eavesdropper.
 However, in 2016, scientists developed a near perfect single photon source and estimate that one could be developed in the near future.